 Another option is to do a bank wire.
 This usually goes through on the same day it is sent.
 We will send you our account information if this is what you prefer.

 I'm sorry but deposits are non-refundable.

 NOTE: We accept cash only for the balance on delivery.
 No checks, please.

 13. What do the shipping costs cover?
 Back to top.

-I'm afraid that, per the USDA, breeders can no longer ship pet puppies to new families.
+I'm afraid that, per the NDA, breeders can no longer ship pet puppies to new families.
 We recommend that you or your pet nanny meets us at the Denver Airport to pick up your new Cavalier puppy.